 Typically, the lifespan of palm trees tends to vary depending on their type.
 For instance, species like the Mexican Fan Palm are known to have an average lifespan of 10 decades, giving and taking a couple of years as per their existing habitat.

-Alternatively, you will find other species like the Coconut Palm that only live for 8 to 9 decades.
-Again, you will find Date Palms that are known to thrive for 10 decades just like Mexican Fans, however, most date palms end up falling due to their lofty height.
+Alternatively, you will find other species, like the Coconut Palm, that only live for 8 to 9 decades.
+Again, you will find Date Palms that are known to thrive for up to 10 decades, just like Mexican Fans.
+However, most date palms end up falling due to their lofty height.
 In some instances, they do not even thrive until aging.

-Areca Palm is probably one of the species with the lowest life span.
-Unlike its strong competitors, it only ends up living for 4 decades at once.
 Despite their fairly short lifespan, many people consider keeping them at home.
-You will also find that they are much smaller when compared to their longer thriving counterparts.
+You will also find that they are much smaller when compared to their longer-thriving counterparts.
 This further explains the cause of a short lifespan.